futurepress/epub.js/README.md

 http-server
 ```

-* http://localhost:8080/dev.html will pull from the source files and should be used during development.
+* [dev.html](http://localhost:8080/dev.html) will pull from the source files and should be used during development.

-* http://localhost:8080/index.html will use the minified production libraries in the dist/ folder.
+* [index.html](http://localhost:8080/index.html) will use the minified production libraries in the dist/ folder.
+* [annotator.html](http://localhost:8080/annotator.html) is a dev branch for annotation development.

 Building for Distribution
 -------------------------